MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 In many cases, this implementation can be achieved In a matter of hours, allowing rapid resolution to one of the most pressing problems facing organizations as they rapidly shift to full scale remote working.

-## Introduction and Problem Statement: The VPN problem for remote workers in a cloud-first world
+## The VPN problem for remote workers in a cloud-first world

 For many years enterprises have been using VPNs to support remote experiences for their users.
 Whilst core workloads remained on-premises, a VPN from the remote client routed through a datacenter on the corporate network was the main way to stay connected.
 To safeguard these connections, enterprises build layers of network security solutions along the VPN paths.
 This was done to protect internal infrastructure as well as to safeguard mobile browsing of external web sites by rerouting traffic into the VPN and then out through the on-premises Internet perimeter.
 VPNs, network perimeters and associated security infrastructure were often purpose built and scaled for a defined volume of traffic, typically with the majority of connectivity being initiated from within the corporate network, and most of it staying withing the internal network boundaries.